acorpuz/knowyourdata-genomics/lessons/02-downloading_data.md

 > ### Exercise
-> Download a file from the command line using wget and curl.
+> Download the wget manual from the command line using wget and curl.
+The URL is : http://www.gnu.org/software/wget/manual/wget.txt
 >